25prabhu10/notes/docs/Languages/CSS/CSS.md

 ## Order of Importance

 One of the important features of CSS is the ability for the user, browser, and web developer to all exert influence over the final output of the page.
-To dictate what property value "wins", a multi-step calculation is performed.
+To dictate what property value "wins", a multi-step calculation is performed

 ### Inheritance

 Inheritance is the mechanism by which CSS allows a value set on a parent element (such as `<body>`) to propagate to its descendants.
 This helps determine what value is used when no property is declared on an element property.
 The inherited value is determined by the computed value of a parent or ancestor.
-If none exists, the initial value, or default set by the browser, is used.
+If none exists, the initial value, or default set by the browser, is used

 Not all property values are inherited by default.
 Properties that do are generally related to theming such as typography-related properties (font-size, line-height, letter-spacing, etc.).
 Layout-related properties such as display, border, width, and height are generally not.
-If there is no declared value on a non-inheritable property, then the initial value is used.
+If there is no declared value on a non-inheritable property, then the initial value is used

 ### Global Values

-Inherit, unset, and initial are available on all properties and can either reset a value to default or to a new value.
+Inherit, unset, and initial are available on all properties and can either reset a value to default or to a new value

 ```css
 p:nth-of-type(2) {